NRA exec sheltered on borrowed yacht after mass shootings

 The NRA declared bankruptcy in January, months after New York Attorney General Letitia James, a Democrat, sued seeking the group’s dissolution over claims that top executives illegally diverted tens of millions of dollars for lavish personal trips, no-show contracts for associates and other questionable expenditures.

+The allegations include that LaPierre repeatedly sailed in The Bahamas on the yacht of Hollywood producer Stanton McKenzie, whose company has done business with the NRA, but did not mention the trips on financial disclosures.
+McKenzie is not named in the suit but both it and LaPierre’s deposition include the name of his yacht: Illusions.

-In the deposition, LaPierre said he did not pay to use Hollywood producer Stanton McKenzie’s yacht, which came with a cook, a motor boat and a pair of Sea-Doo personal watercraft.
-He said he did not think using the vessel, dubbed Illusions, violated the NRA’s conflict-of-interest policy because the summer sailing trips were for security.
+In the deposition, LaPierre said he did not pay to use McKenzie’s yacht, which came with a cook, a motor boat and a pair of Sea-Doo personal watercraft.
+He said he did not think using the vessel violated the NRA’s conflict-of-interest policy because the summer sailing trips were for security.
 Nonetheless, LaPierre said he stopped using it in 2019 as part of the NRA’s “self-correction.”

 The shooting at Sandy Hook Elementary School in Newtown, Connecticut left 20 first graders and six educators dead in December 2012.
 The February 2018 shooting at Marjory Stoneman Douglas High School in Parkland, Florida killed 17 people.
-Shannon Watts, the founder of the gun control group Moms Demand Action, highlighted LaPierre’s testimony on Twitter Monday, mocking his argument that it takes “a good guy with a gun” to stop a mass shooting.
-“The only thing that stops a bad guy with a gun is a good friend with a yacht?“ she wrote.

 The NRA did not immediately respond to a request for comment on LaPierre’s testimony.